 Let’s face it, we are experiencing a lot right now.
 We’re in the midst of a dangerous pandemic.
 There are calls for institutional change with the Black Lives Matter movement.
-For quite a while, there’s been an ongoing divisive political war which has left many feeling polarized about our country and our world.
+For quite a while, there’s been an ongoing divisive political war which has left many of us feeling polarized about our country and our world.
 In other words, the amount of change in our day to day lives, careers, and families is tremendous, and that’s only to name a few of the big headlines.
 How are you doing with all of this?

 Emotions are Running High